Back Injuries: The Legacy of North Carolina Auto Accidents

-The sudden jolt of a car or truck collision near Wilmington or Wrightsville Beach can mean more than damage to your vehicle.
+The sudden jolt of a car or truck accident near Wilmington or Wrightsville Beach can mean more than damage to your vehicle.
 The energy of the impact is transmitted through the frame of your vehicle to your body, jerking you forward and back.
 That violent shaking motion can damage nerves, muscles, and bones in your neck, back, and spinal column.

 Varieties of Traffic Accident Back Injuries

-At Speaks Law Firm, our Wilmington personal injury lawyers have handled hundreds of traffic accident cases.
+At Speaks Law Firm, our Wilmington personal injury lawyers have handled hundreds of auto accident cases.
 We understand how easily the human body can be damaged even in “low impact” collisions.
 We have found that the majority of back injuries fall into these four categories:

-- Whiplash.
 Whiplash is an injury to the soft tissues—muscles and ligaments—of the neck or upper back from a sudden jolt.
 The victim may suffer intense headaches, pain in the shoulders and arms, or may not be able to move his head.

-- Spinal compression fractures.
 The shock of a collision can make tiny cracks in the bones of the spine.
 Over time, the fracture can cause the bone to crumble or collapse, deforming the spine and damaging the spinal cord inside.
 In addition to severe pain, the symptoms can include slumped posture, breathing difficulties, and inability to perform normal lifting and carrying tasks.

-- Spinal cord injuries.
 A traumatic injury to the spine can bruise or injure the spinal cord or the nerves fibers that extend from it throughout the body.
 The possible outcomes range from agonizing pain to numbness, loss of sensation, loss of bladder control or sexual function, weakness or paralysis of one or more limbs, and more.

 Two Crucial Actions to Take After Your North Carolina Motor Vehicle Accident